 It allows the students to learn about the range of algorithms and techniques available for specific OS problems, and the implications of selecting specific algorithms for application behaviour.
 Students will be able to practice concepts learnt in the module in lab sessions that involves experimenting with operating systems for IoT devices such as Raspbian OS, TinyOS, Mongoose OS for IoT (Google), Contiki OS, Amazon FreeRTOS.

 Computer networks and Internet are ubiquitous.
 Many IT applications are now web-based and are dependent on the networks.
 This module covers the technologies of computer networks, using the Internet as a real-world reference.
 The topics covered include the OSI and TCP/IP networking models, the ideas of layering, encapsulation, communication protocols, network infrastructures (LANs and WANs), interconnection of networks with switches and routers, IP addressing and routing, TCP, UDP, common application layer protocols like DHCP, DNS and HTTP, socket programming, and network management.
+IoT and Wireless technologies such as 802.11 (WiFi 6), 802.15.4 and Bluetooth.
 In addition, practical lab exercises using network simulator and protocol analyser will be introduced to enhance the understanding of the students.

 This module introduces students to modern software development methods and techniques for building and maintaining large systems.
 This course will emphasize on the Agile software development methodology, ensuring that the students are able to plan, organise and schedule a substantial team based project.
 It also covers capturing and specification of functional and non-functional requirements, as well as the design, implement and test a system which demonstrably meets project requirements.
 The students will also be taught to use appropriate Quality Assurance techniques, including test suite planning, continuous integration, as well as the use of version control and appropriate configuration management tools and techniques.
 It makes the students aware of the professional, social and ethical dimensions of software development and instils in the students a professional attitude towards software development.